Disruption of Supernovae and would-be "Direct Collapsars": General Discussion

 \subsection{Supernovae}

-The effects of focused beams resulting from supraluminal excitations are still generally unappreciated by the scientific community.
-Accounting for these in the early stages of supernova disruption yields results that are highly anisotropic, but which are limited in collimation to 100 to 1 at best due to pulsar precession,\cite{M00,M00c} and further limited because supraluminally induced polarization currents, though dominant, are not the only disruption mechanism -- there is also the production of $^{56}$Ni, and its decay through positron emission to $^{56}$Co.
+The effects of focused beams, resulting from supraluminal excitations of polarization currents, are still generally unappreciated by the scientific community, but dominate SN disruption.
+Accounting for these in the early stages yields results that are highly anisotropic, but which are more limited in collimation than the $\sim$100 to 1 visible for non-SN-producing mergers in the direction of the Galactic center,\cite{Hey22} due to pulsar precession.\cite{M00,M00c} In SN 1987A these produced 0.62$\times$10$^{51}$ ergs (0.62 foe) from a 500-467.5 Hz-spin-rate drop.

-In addition to the more obvious effects of anisotropy, we have from [\onlinecite{M12}] and considerations of this in Section \ref{SNdis}, a considerable fraction of the maximum apparent luminosity of SNe is due to polar jets propagating through (and at the same time, bunching up) circumstellar/polar-ejected material.
+In addition to the more obvious effects of anisotropy, we have from [\onlinecite{M12}], and considerations of this in Section \ref{SNdis}, a considerable fraction of the maximum apparent luminosity of SNe is due to polar jets propagating through (and at the same time, bunching up) polar-ejected material.
 This material is about a light-week and a half distant, though closer, and possibly brighter, for C-O stars due to the high atomic numbers in the jets and target material.
-This (time varying) contribution to the apparent luminosity depends on, and is variably delayed due to, the orientation angle of the pulsar rotational axis.
+This (time varying) contribution to the apparent luminosity depends on, and is variably delayed due to, the orientation angle of the pulsar rotational axis (more below).

-It has also already been a decade and a half since critical observations were made of local SNe Ia which were clearly below the width-luminosity relation by nearly an order of magnitude,\cite{Benetti} \textit{with none lying above it}, and more than a dozen years since observers gave up on using them in that way.\cite{Siegfried} Correcting just a few such objects in a distant sample could easily wipe out the -28\% effect in luminosity, go on to overwhelm any reasonable correction for Malmquist bias (the last, best hope that less luminous distant SNe were due to a real effect), and still provide enough excess luminosity to imply a gravitationally-induced \textit{deceleration} in the Universe for $\Omega_M~\sim~ 0.99$.
+It has also already been more than a decade and a half since critical observations were made of local SNe Ia which were clearly below the width-luminosity relation of [\onlinecite{MMP}], established with serendipitously-discovered local Ia's, by nearly an order of magnitude,\cite{Benetti} \textit{with none lying above it by the same factor}, and more than a dozen years since observers gave up on using them in that way.\cite{Siegfried} Correcting just a few such objects in a distant sample could easily wipe out the -28\% effect in luminosity, go on to overwhelm any reasonable correction for Malmquist bias (the last, best hope that less luminous distant SNe were due to a real effect), and still provide enough excess luminosity to imply a gravitationally-induced \textit{deceleration} in the Universe for $\Omega_M~\sim~ 0.99$.